marcv12/wine_quality_prediction/README.md

 # Wine Quality Prediction (regression + classification)
-## Warning: A lot of humour contained in this project, do not take anything seriously!
+## Warning: A lot of humour contained in this project!

 Welcome to my wine project!
 I hope you will appreciate the journey!
 For a long time, wine tasters have been seen as the only trustworthy source for giving a reliable opinion on the quality of wine.
 More recently, Vivino has come into the picture: it relies on community-based ratings.